jawatson/pythonprop/README.md

 ##Running the Applictation
-The application may be started by typing 'voacapgui' at the command line. v0.16 includes a .desktop file allowing the applictaion to be started from the system application launcher.
+The application may be started by typing 'voacapgui' at the command line. v0.16 includes a .desktop file allowing the application to be started from the system application launcher.